 8. Relax in a pine forest at Foresters Arms

-Eswatini comes with some lovely locations to spend the night in – hearing lions roar from your safari hut will always stay impressive – but my favourite is Foresters Arms in the Highveld pine forests.
-This is a classic hotel in cozy English cottage style.
+Eswatini comes with some lovely locations to spend the night in – hearing lions roar from your safari hut will always be impressive – but my favourite is Foresters Arms in the Highveld pine forests.
+This is a classic hotel in cosy English cottage style.
 It’s not the world’s most modern venue, but it exudes an honest charm and homeliness.
 They take care of you here.
-The kitchen is one of the best in the country – a different menu every day and what’s left over you’ll get for lunch – and the majority of the staff have been working here for many years.
+The kitchen is one of the best in the country – there’s a different menu every day and you’ll get the leftovers for lunch – and the majority of the staff have been working here for many years.
 Chill out by the pool, go horseback riding through the woods or enjoy the birds chirping in front of your window.
-The world will soon look a lot better. www.forestersarms.co.za
+The world will look a lot better soon. www.forestersarms.co.za

 Hotels in Eswatini and further information

 My trip to Eswatini was made possible with the help of the Eswatini Tourism Authority.
 For more information about the country and its attractions, surf to: www.thekingdomofeswatini.com.